These amazing facts about mountain lions may just flat-out amaze you!

 Fact #8: A Hissing Standoff or a Fight to the Death?

-The lifespan of a mountain lion is about 8 to 10 years in the wild and up to 20 years in captivity.
-They fully mature cat can measure up to 8 feet long and weigh up to 150 pounds.
+The lifespan of a mountain lion is about eight to 10 years in the wild and up to 20 years in captivity.
+The fully mature mountain lion size can measure up to 8 feet long and weigh up to 150 pounds.

 Fact #10: Uniquely Purrfect

 What makes the mountain lion uniquely different from other large cats is that it doesn’t roar.
-Like an ordinary street or house cats, they purr.
+Like an ordinary street or house cat, they purr.